 WHO team in Wuhan departs quarantine for COVID origins study

+Workers wave to the team of experts from the World Health Organization who ended their quarantine and prepare to leave the quarantine hotel by bus in Wuhan in central China's Hubei province.
+[Source: The Associated Press]]

-A World Health Organization team emerged from quarantine in the Chinese city of Wuhan on Thursday to start field work in a fact-finding mission on the origins of the virus that caused the COVID-19 pandemic.
+A World Health Organization team emerged from quarantine in the Chinese city of Wuhan today to start fieldwork in a fact-finding mission on the origins of the virus that caused the Covid-19 pandemic.